Clonorchiasis: Diagnosis

 Adult C. sinensis worms can inhabit the bile ducts of humans for 20–25 years without any clear clinical symptoms.
 This, in addition to the nonspecific symptoms infected persons may develop, can lead to missed diagnoses.

 Patients are diagnosed when C. sinensis eggs are found in stools.
 The formalin-ether concentration technique (FECT) method of stool examination is most effective at diagnosing light cases of infection, while the Kato-Katz (KK) method is more suitable for the diagnosing of persons with clonorchiasis.
 Serological methods that use enzyme-linked immunosorbent assay (ELISA) can help differentiate the eggs of C. sinensis from other flukes.

+Prevention and control

+The CDC recommends against eating raw, undercooked, or lightly salted, smoked, or pickled fish.
+The WHO recommends a combination of veterinary public health measures, education of food safety practices, and expanding access to anthelminthic drugs.
+The NHFPC of China has a recommendation similar to that of the WHO.

+Health regulators including the FDA have established requirements on the freezing of fish intended for raw consumption.
+The European Union (EFSA) specifically require an extended time for fish suspected of containing Clonorchis or Opisthorchis compared to other parasites.
+According to WHO data, larvae of these two genera are killed by freezing at -10 C for 5 days.

+The EFSA recommends a cooking time of 30 minutes at 70 C to kill the parasite.

 Treatment

 Praziquantel is the treatment of choice for clonorchiasis.